Aniossar/MVCRestUploadApplication/README.md

 3. POST /token - return new access token using refresh token
 4. GET /me - check user auth; return role
 5. POST /api/refreshToken - return new refresh token using old refresh token
+6. POST /forgottenPassword - send restoring token for resetting password on user's email
+7. POST /resetPassword - takes restoring token with new password and changes in db

+REST Endpoints for user management:
-6. PUT /api/changeOwnPassword - change password of authenticated user
+1. PUT /api/changeOwnPassword - change password of authenticated user
+2. DELETE /api/deleteUser/{login} - delete user (only for ADMIN)

-REST Endpoints for activity:
+REST Endpoints for logging activity:
 1. GET /api/allActivities - get all user activities
 2. POST /api/saveCalculatorActivity - saves activity from calculator app

 REST Endpoints for system information:
 1. GET /api/getApplicationStart - get time the app started
 2. GET /api/getApplicationWorkingTime - calculates the period the app is working

+REST Endpoint for user online status management:
+1. GET /api/pingAlive - request from client to ping that user is active
+2. GET /api/showUserStats - get all active users for the last N minutes

 Docker: